Simon Magus: Acts of Peter

 The apocryphal Acts of Peter gives a more elaborate tale of Simon Magus' death.
-Simon is performing magic in the Forum, and in order to prove himself to be a god, he levitates up into the air above the Forum.
+Simon is performing magic in the Forum, and, in order to prove himself to be a god, he levitates into the air above the Forum.
 The apostle Peter prays to God to stop his flying, and he stops mid-air and falls into a place called "the Sacra Via" (meaning "Holy Way" in Latin), breaking his legs "in three parts".
 The previously non-hostile crowd then stones him.
-Now gravely injured, he had some people carry him on a bed at night from Rome to Ariccia, and was brought from there to Terracina to a person named Castor, who on accusations of sorcery was banished from Rome.
+Now gravely injured, he has some people carry him on a bed at night from Rome to Ariccia, and is brought from there to Terracina to a person named Castor, who has been banished from Rome, on account of accusations of sorcery levelled against him.
 The Acts then continue to say that he died "while being sorely cut by two physicians".

 Acts of Peter and Paul

 Another apocryphal document, the Acts of Peter and Paul gives a slightly different version of the above incident, which was shown in the context of a debate in front of the Emperor Nero.
 In this version, Paul the Apostle is present along with Peter, Simon levitates from a high wooden tower made upon his request, and dies "divided into four parts" due to the fall.
-Peter and Paul were then put in prison by Nero while ordering Simon's body be kept carefully for three days (thinking he would rise again).
+Peter and Paul are then imprisoned by Nero, who further orders that Simon's body be kept carefully for three days, in case, Christ-like, the magician should rise again.